Mercy-Thaddeus/hello_world/README.md

 # hello_world
-I am a front web developer ready to learn more!
+I am a front end web developer ready to learn more!